bjerrep/cargozhip/README.md

 include_files:	["just/as/is", "@inc", "lib1/inc/foo.h", "lib2/inc/bar.h", "@bin", "build/program"]
 ```

-Which will eventually unpack to something like
+Which will result in something like

 ```
 ./just/as/is